 - 1. Students are strongly advised not to be absent in clinical.
 Clinical experiences are carefully planned, and substitutions/make-up experiences may not be possible. - 2.
-Practical nursing students are required to make up any missed clinical time. - 3.
-If a student misses 2 days or more in a clinical, the student will be counseled and withdrawn from that clinical and will be asked to join another clinical, with a change in behavior. - 4.
+Students are required to make up any missed clinical time. - 3.
+If a student misses 2 days or more in a clinical, the student will be counseled and withdrawn from that clinical and will be asked to make-up clinical, with a change in behavior. - 4.
 Clinical faculty will record student clinical absences on the attendance daily (see Attendance Policy) - 5.
-All clinical make-up (PN only) will occur by the end of each clinical nursing course. - 6.
+Clinical make-up will occur by the end of each clinical nursing course. - 6.
 Alternative methods of clinical make-up other than actual clinical experience must meet clinical objectives: - i.
 Faculty will document the planned alternative make-up and the objectives. - ii.
 Faculty will have planned simulated experiences ready in the event of a "0" clinical census. - iii.
 Faculty who has planned simulated experiences will be present with the students during these experiences. - iv.
 Clinical faculty are responsible for notifying the clinical agency regarding any changes to scheduled clinical dates.
 (See Clinical Attendance) - 7.
 Any situations that arise which prevent clinical make-up from being completed by the end of the clinical nursing course shall be referred to the Program Director. - 8.
-Students missing assigned clinical make-ups must meet with their clinical faculty member, theory faculty and the Program Director to determine steps needed for course completion. - 9.
+Students missing assigned clinical make-ups must meet with their clinical faculty member, and the Program Director to determine steps needed for course completion. - 9.
 All required clinical laboratory hours must be met for each clinical nursing course BEFORE a final course grade can be given.
-COURSE REPETITION